osteele/vscode-p5server/DEVELOPMENT.md

 - Strict mode enabled for type safety
 - DOM library included for browser APIs
 - Source maps enabled for debugging
+- TypeScript auto-detection disabled in favor of npm scripts for consistent build process

 ## Architecture